scf4/styled-map/README.md

 ```

+> Note: importing `as theme` is optional, but it reads a lot better!

+### Nested theme objects

-You can also refer to nested objects, e.g. if your theme looks like this:
+Nested objects can be refered to with dots, so you can write `theme('colors.button')` if your theme looks like this:

 ```js
 const theme = {